bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math enthusiast from India.

+I am a BMath (2018 - 2021) graduate from Indian Statistical Institute, Bengaluru.
+(Honestly, please reconsider if you're applying to this place.
+You will be expected to pass hard exams, and the campus resources are bad).

 **"Logic will get you from A to Z, Imagination will get you everywhere." - Einstein.**

 **Imagination can be used as a stable source of happiness.**